Origins and purposes of operation Tractable

 For Anglo-Canadians, it is a matter of continuing the efforts begun during operation Totalize, which was to take them to the heights north of Falaise.
 General Crerar, commander of the newly formed Canadian 1st Army, examined the tactical possibilities of penetrating the German lines of defense and reaching Falaise as soon as possible.
 He draws heavily on the innovations made by General Simonds at Totalize, including the use of the Kangaroo APC, a modification of the American M7 Priest howitzer to carry up to fifteen infantrymen.
 The infantry no longer, according to him, should act independently of the tanks and vice versa.
 These fights marked the beginnings of modern mechanized infantry.
 Crerar plans to launch the assault in the middle of the day, considering that the impact of a dawn attack does not ultimately work for either the Allies or the Germans.

-The plan of the attack predicts that after a massive bombardment of German defense positions, the Canadians begin their advance towards Falaise since Hill 195 with two front units: the 4th Armored Division to the west and the 3rd division Infantry in the east (supported by the 2nd Armored Brigade).
-Once Falaise under Canadian control, the assault troops (reinforced by the 1st Polish Armored Division) are to proceed towards the town of Trun to the east, about eighteen kilometers from the hometown of Guillaume le Conqueror, where the junction is planned to be carried out with the Americans of the 3rd Army of General Patton, then progressing from south to north to close the trap on the German Army Group B.
+The plan of the attack predicts that after a massive bombardment of German defense positions, the Canadians begin their advance towards Falaise with two front units: the 4th Armored Division to the east and the 3rd division Infantry in the west (supported by the 2nd Armored Brigade).
+Once Falaise is secured, assault troops (reinforced by the 1st Polish Armored Division) are to proceed towards the town of Trun to the east, about eighteen kilometers from the hometown of Guillaume le Conqueror, where the junction is planned to be carried out with the Americans of the 3rd Army of General Patton, then progressing from south to north to close the trap on the German Army Group B.

 In front of the Canadians, the German positions are held by the 12th SS Panzerdivision Hitlerjugend, commanded by Kurt “Panzer” Meyer.
 Installed in firm defense since the completion of operation Totalize, they have increased the number of combat patrols to Hill 195.